JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_DEBUGGING.md

 2. **Schema Verification**:

-   - We need to verify the exact schema in AppSync
+   - We verified the exact schema in AppSync using `aws appsync get-introspection-schema`
-   - The error suggests a required String field is missing or null
+   - The schema requires additional fields: `id`, `createdAt`, `processedAt`, and `status`

-3. **Solution Attempts**:
+3. **Authentication Issue**:

-   - First attempt: Added all fields from our local implementation
-   - Second attempt: Simplified to only required fields
-   - Third attempt: Reverted back to all fields
-   - Current attempt: Simplified to only name, email, and message based on schema.graphql

-4. **Schema Flip-Flopping**:

-   - We've been inconsistent in our approach to matching the schema
-   - This suggests we need to verify the actual schema in AppSync
-   - The schema in our codebase might not match what's deployed

-5. **Resolver Mismatch**:
-   - The resolver for `createContactForm` expects a `status` field in the input
-   - This field is not defined in the schema in `schema.graphql`
+   - The AppSync API was using API Key authentication, not IAM authentication
+   - Our code was trying to use IAM authentication
-   - We've updated our code to include this field, even though it's not in the schema
+   - We updated the code to use API Key authentication

-### Next Steps

-1. **Verify AppSync Schema**:

-   - Use AWS CLI to get the current schema: `aws appsync get-introspection-schema --api-id 5o56c4gzlfaohlo7gnaauyffsy --format SDL`
-   - Compare with our expected schema

-2. **Check Resolver Configuration**:

-   - Verify the resolver mapping template for the createContactForm mutation
+4. **Solution**:

-   - Ensure it correctly handles the input structure
+   - Updated the code to include all required fields in the input

-3. **Test with AWS Console**:
+   - Switched from IAM authentication to API Key authentication

-   - Use the AppSync console to test the mutation directly
+   - Added the API Key to the Amplify environment variables
-   - Compare successful request structure with our code

-4. **Update Code to Match Schema**:
-   - Once we have the correct schema, update our code to match exactly
-   - Ensure all required fields are provided with correct types

 ### Resolution Steps Taken

 1. **Created New AppSync API**:

-   - Set up with IAM authentication
+   - Set up with API Key authentication
    - Created DynamoDB data source
    - Configured resolvers for mutations and queries

 2. **Updated Environment Variables**:

    - Added APPSYNC_API_URL to Amplify Console
+   - Added APPSYNC_API_KEY to Amplify Console
    - Set REGION to us-east-1
    - Configured CONTACT_FORM_TABLE

-3. **Implemented IAM Authentication**:

-   - Added necessary IAM permissions to AmplifyAppRole
+3. **Updated Code**:

-   - Updated code to use AWS Signature V4 for authentication
+   - Modified authentication method to use API Key
+   - Included all required fields in the GraphQL mutation input
+   - Added error handling for missing API Key

 4. **Added Comprehensive Logging**: